 However, what are a few death threats between Hoaxtead mobsters?
 Surely they’re no reason for Angela to send one of her infamous gangsters from the “Phillipines” to deal with Mr Dover.
 Of course, she did threaten to send those same gangsters after RD, but really, we must learn to let bygones be bygones.
 We can’t live in the past.
 We’re sure Angela’s a much better person than that now, and would never consider doing such a thing.
 Any more.

-So really, we don’t know what could have prompted such an extraordinary denial from Angela, unless it was this video from McKenzies Devils, which we must confess points out some interesting coincidences:
+So really, we don’t know what could have prompted such an extraordinary denial from Angela

-Sure, a few people have mysteriously dropped dead shortly after speaking with Angela, but keep in mind that to the logical person, correlation is not causality.
-No, seriously.
+Sure, a few people have mysteriously dropped dead shortly after speaking with her, but keep in mind that to the logical person, correlation is not causality.